-International students of CMU have a wide variety of options available to them including three and four year BA degrees with a choice of 18 majors, as well as bachelor degrees in Music, Music Therapy, and Business Administration (BBA).
-CMU also offers a Master of Arts in Theological Studies (Two-Year), Master of Arts in Peacebuilding and Collaborative Development, and The Collaborative Master of Business Administration.
+International students of CMU have a wide variety of options available to them including three and four year BA degrees with a choice of 19 majors, as well as bachelor degrees in Music, Music Therapy, Business Administration (BBA), and Science (BSc).
+CMU also offers a Master of Arts in Theological Studies, Master of Arts in Peacebuilding and Collaborative Development, Master of Divinity (September 2019), and a Collaborative Master of Business Administration degree.

 To learn more about the International Student experience at CMU, take a look at some of the interviews with past and present international students.

 CMU tuition pricing is an advantage for International students!
-Our pricing for international students reflects CMU's commitment to offering affordable Christian Post-Secondary education to students from outside Canada.
-Your presence on our campus contributes to creating a diverse student body, where students of different backgrounds can learn from one another both in the classroom and outside of it.
-As a result, we have one of Manitoba’s most affordable international student tuition rates.
+CMU has Manitoba's most affordable international student tuition and reflects CMU's commitment to offer affordable Christian post-secondary education to students from outside Canada.
+Your presence at CMU helps create a diverse student body, where students of different backgrounds can learn from one another both in the classroom and beyond.

-Tuition for two semesters of undergraduate study is $9,660, before student services fees.
-(Based on 2015-2016 tuition rates and five 3-credit hour courses each term - View a PDF of the full fee breakdown).
+Tuition for two semesters of undergraduate study is about $10,200.00, before student services fees.
+(Based on 2019–20 tuition rates and five 3-credit hour courses each term—view a PDF of the full fee breakdown).
 Please note, Graduate course fees are different, and are the same as domestic costs.>

 The basic costs of one academic year (September to April) of full-time study while living in on-campus housing as a single student are: